9 Easter Activities for Kids - NewsBreak

 Bath bombs have been all the rage in recent years.
 With a few simple ingredients you can craft fizzy little balls of fun for you and your loved ones.
 Fill them with confetti sprinkles for extra color and fun!
 Bitz n Giggles provides Easter Bath Bomb instructions that are easy to follow for adults and tweens alike.

-The post 9 Easter Activities for Kids appeared first on Wilson County Source .
+The post 9 Easter Activities for Kids appeared first on Cheatham County Source .

 Comments / 0